melbourne2991/mobform/README.md

 Typescript first Form/Field state & validation, powered by MobX and inspired by Angular forms.

+## Features

+- Validation (sync or async)
+- Parsing and formatting of values
+- Resetting fields
+- Naming of fields
+- Grouping of fields
+- Auto remove/add of fields from state depending on whether the component is present.
+- Custom components (it's up to the consumer to implement their own state-enabled components).

 ## Installation

 `npm install --save mobform` / `yarn add mobform`